|

 a shelter for Eowyn and Legolas.
 "It is still two days' journey

-to King Thranduil's palace, your Majesty," said the wood
+to King Thranduil's Halls, your Majesty," said the wood elf,

-elf, "but many of his subjects live some way outside the
+"but many of his subjects live some way outside the cavesin

-cavesin trees and on the groundand we should begin
+trees and on the groundand we should begin to encounter

 "Good," said Eomer, using his hand to stifle another